 The partnership with the Global Community of Concern, a global network of health care providers promoting the protection of health care nationally and globally is a central pillar of advancing this common agenda.
 The partnership with the International Red Cross and Red Crescent Movement is also critical to the continued and long-term success of this work.
 The current ICRC strategy for Health Care in Danger 2020-22 is available here.

 Regional meetings were held in 2019 in the Asia-Pacific Region in Manila, and the Near and Middle East Region in Beirut.
 Participants appreciated the opportunity to share experiences, dynamics and cultural issues with stakeholders from neighboring countries.

 Due to COVID19 related restrictions the face-to-face meeting planned for the Africa Region was transformed into a successful virtual meeting in June 2020 and the same was the case with the Eurasia Region in February 2021 and a North Africa and Middle East meeting held in September 2021.

-Four Regional Health Care in Danger meetings are planned for 2021 in Eurasia, the Asia-Pacific, the Near and Middle East and the Americas.
+More Regional Health Care in Danger meetings are planned for 2021, the Asia-Pacific, the Near and Middle East and the Americas.